Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Introduction

 see \cite[Formula (3)]{kosz}.
-(This follows from the assertion that the Euler characteristic of a bounded complex of finite dimensional vector spaces is independent of the differential.) \sk To deal with the difficulty associated with condition~(2) in Theorem~1, define the {\it critical set} of $f$ by
+(This follows from the assertion that the Euler characteristic of a bounded complex of finite dimensional vector spaces is independent of the differential.) \sk By definition we have $\nu_{d+n}\nes0$ if and only if $f$ is annihilated by a nonzero vector field $\xi$ of degree $0$.
+Here ``degree 0" means that the coefficients of $\xi$ are linear combinations of coordinates of $\C^n$, that is, $\xi\eq\msum_{i,j}\,c_{i,j}x_i\dd_{x_j}$ ($c_{i,j}\ins\C)$, see also Remark~\ref{R8.4} below.
+The second main theorem of this paper is as follows.